Smile-Formations/React/chapters/2-basics/07-effects.md

 We want our tracks to be loaded from an API.

 1. Install an API server.
-2. Add a state that will hold the loaded articles (what will trigger a new render).
+2. Add a state that will hold the loaded tracks (what will trigger a new render).
-3. Add an effect to load the articles.
+3. Add an effect to load the tracks.

 ---